stacks-network/sbtc-docs/src/clarity-contracts.md

 ```

 The `burn` function works much the same except it is called upon a successful withdrawal request, when a user wants to convert their sBTC back to BTC.

-This has one additional step in that it checks this transaction against the list of existing transactions to make sure that someone is not attempting to double withdraw.

 ## Transfer